-Lithuania is a proud European Union member ever since 2004, so, as you can assume, students coming from the EU/EEA have some perks.
+Lithuania is a proud European Union (EU) member since 2004, so, as you can assume, students coming from the EU or the European Economic Area (EEA) have some perks.

 - Students from the EU/EEA – complete a general application form between June and July.
 You can find the form on the LAMA BPO website (I know, hilarious name, but it stands for the Association of Lithuanian Higher Education Institutions).

-- Students from outside the EU/EEA – apply directly at the university of your choice, and these applications are all around the month of July.
+- Students from outside the EU/EEA – apply directly at the university of your choice, and these applications take place in the month of July.

-Still, just a heads up, you will need a relevant Bachelor’s degree in the same field as the Master’s you want to apply for, so choose carefully!
-Also, you might need to pass some more preliminary examinations, but those depend on the university and the degree you will pick.
+Still, just as a heads up, you will need a relevant Bachelor’s degree in the same field as the Master’s you want to apply for, so choose carefully!
+Also, you might need to pass some additional preliminary examinations, but those depend on the university and the degree you will pick.

 4. Language requirements for a Lithuanian university application

-If you don’t (although you should, because it is one of the oldest languages in the world – and the closest one to Sanskrit), then you should definitively pick one of the programmes that are in English.
+If you don’t speak Lithuanian (although you might wanna start learning it, because it is one of the oldest languages in the world and the closest one to Sanskrit), then you should definitively pick one of the programmes that are taught in English.

-But, in order to apply to this degree, you will need a proficiency certificate.
+But in order to apply to this degree, you will need a language proficiency certificate.
 We can’t help you with scores, because those will depend on your future university, but usually, if the university doesn’t provide its own English proficiency test, you can take:

-Now that we have that out of the way, let’s focus on the documents per se.
+With that out of the way, let’s focus on the admission documents.
 Usually, the documents can vary from programme to programme, but there are some that will be requested everywhere, and these are:

 - A completed application form